Eigenvalues and spanning trees with constrained degree: The relationship between the fourth largest adjacency eigenvalues and -trees of -regular graphs

 \section{The relationship between the fourth largest adjacency eigenvalues and $k$-trees of $r$-regular graphs}

 In this section, we will give some sufficient spectral conditions to guarantee the existence of $k$-trees in an $r$-regular graph.
 Firstly, we construct a special graph $H_{r,k}$.
-We will prove that $G$ doesn't contain $k$-trees if $G$ contains $H_{r,k}$ as its subgraph.
+We will prove that $G$ contains no $k$-trees if $G$ contains $H_{r,k}$ as its subgraph.

 \begin{definition}

 \end{definition}